Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 Caput-Medusae euphorbia does not require much water to thrive and flourish.
 Too much water can end up harming the plant.

-During the growing season, which is summer, watering the Medusa’s head once a month is enough to encourage growth.
+During the summer growing season, water the Medusa’s head once a month to encourage growth.
 As the temperature drops, reduce watering as these plants need almost no water during the winter.

 These plants do not require much water.
 However, it does not automatically mean they don’t need feeding.

-To ensure good health and promote growth, feed Euphorbia Caput-Medusae a couple of times during the warmer months.
+To ensure good health and promote growth, feed Medusa’s head a couple of times with liquid food during the warmer months.

 Soil & Transplanting

-These plants thrive and flourish best in well-drained soil.
-Make sure the soil does not stay excessively moist.
-Also, excess water must always be drained away.
+These plants thrive and flourish best in well-drained potting mix.
+Make sure the potting mix does not stay excessively moist.
+Also, excess water must always be drained away to prevent root rot.

-Generally, repotting is not necessary for a long time as Euphorbia Caput-Medusae grows very slowly.
+Generally, repotting is not necessary for a long time as Medusa’s Head Euphorbia grows very slowly.
 However, if the plant overgrows the pot, repot as needed.

 Grooming and Maintenance

-These plants are as easy to propagate as they are to look after.
-Dividing the plant is the best and easiest way to propagate Euphorbia Caput-Medusae.
+The head Euphorbia is as easy to propagate as they are to look after.
+Dividing the plant is the best and easiest way to propagate Medusa’s head.

 The best way to deal with this situation is to dab a piece of cotton in alcohol and dab it on the affected areas.

-Long leggy growth is another common problem encountered by the Medusa succulent.
+Long leggy growth is another common problem encountered by the Medusa’s head succulent.
 When this happens, know that the plant is receiving insufficient light.

 Move it to a spot that receives a lot of natural light to restore it back to health.

-In rare instances, the plant can fall prey to infections that cause the side shoots to curl up and become deformed.
+The plant can fall prey to infections causing the side shoots to curl up and become deformed.

 Although these plants are affected by infections very rarely; when they do, not much can be done to save the plant.

-With proper care, Caput-Medusae can live for years.
+With proper care, the Medusa head plant can live for years.
 Its unusual appearance makes this plant a collector’s dream.
+You’ll find them at a garden center specializing in cactus and succulents.

 Most people grow it as a houseplant to increase the overall aesthetic appeal of their place.
 While it can look good all on its own, it can do equally well among other succulents and cactus plants.